NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 it is assumed that the files `java.png` and `star_trek.png` is existing in the `/assets/service_icons/` directory.
 ___

+### Tracing Drilldown

+The service dependency graph plugin allows you to specify a backend URL for each drawn node.
+For this purpose the option 'Tracing Drilldown' can be used.
+Here you can specify a backend URL.
+An open and closed curly bracket `{}` is the placeholder for the selected node.
+Each node will get an arrow icon in the details view.
+This icon is a link to your backend, specified in the options.
+The curly brackets `{}` will be replaced with the selected node.

+#### Example

+`http://{}/my/awesome/path` will end up to `http://customers-service/my/awesome/path` when you select the `customers-service`.

+___

 ### Found a bug?
 Have a question?
 Wanting to contribute?

 Feel free to open up an issue.
 We will take care of you and provide as much help as needed.
 Any suggestions/contributions are being very much appreciated.